 When possible, consider field trips to workplaces.

 Start with your school or program.
 Who are the people who work to make sure children are safe and comfortable at school?
+The custodians, cooks, bus drivers, and grounds crew have valuable skills that they can describe or demonstrate to children.
 Consider taking children to an office building, the post office, the public library, or a grocery store.
-Encourage children to ask their interview questions of the workers they meet.
+Help children prepare questions and encourage them to ask their interview questions of the workers they meet.

 Read books to the children about a variety of occupations.